Another St. Patrick’s Day is nearing, so it must be time for another story about the decline of the Catholic Church in Ireland.

 Last March, Fordham University’s former Irish Studies Director John P. McCarthy wrote the dirge in The Catholic World Report.
 Later in the year new CSO data confirmed the diminishing demographics of Catholic Ireland.
 Now, America, the Jesuit Review, Senior Editor James T. Keane takes on the dreary duty of considering “The Future of Catholic Ireland.”
 (The online version of this headline adds the adjective “uncertain” before future.)

-The magazine cover features a lovely photo of St. Coleman’s Cathedral towering behind the almost equally famous pastel houses of nearby West View in Cobh.
+The magazine cover features a lovely photo of St. Colman’s Cathedral towering behind the almost equally famous pastel houses of nearby West View in Cobh.
 I will never forget my first visit there nearly 20 years ago.
 (My photos are prints, not digital!)

 It was a sunny May afternoon highlighted by walking the waterfront where my maternal grandmother and grandfather emigrated in September 1912 and May 1913, respectively.
 They were both deeply Catholic, at least in the superficial ways of their generation.
-I do not know what was in their hearts regarding the Father, the Son, and the Holy Spirit, or the Pope, then Pius X. I do not doubt, though I can not prove, that St. Coleman’s was the last church each visited on Irish soil, to light a votive, whisper a prayer, and bless themselves.
+I do not know what was in their hearts regarding the Father, the Son, and the Holy Spirit, or the Pope, then Pius X. I do not doubt, though I can not prove, that St. Colman’s was the last church each visited on Irish soil, to light a votive, whisper a prayer, and bless themselves.

-There is a small detail about St. Coleman’s that I learned on that first visit that has remained with me ever since.
+There is a small detail about St. Colman’s that I learned on that first visit that has remained with me ever since.
 The great bulk of the church was completed after more than 40 years of construction when my grandparents made their way from north Kerry to Cobh, then Queenstown.
 But the gracefully tapering spire was still wrapped in scaffolding.
 This last segment of external work was not finished until 1915.

 Is there is a metaphor here?
 The church then under construction is now over a century old; the once teenage emigrants are now dead for decades.
 But lead me not into the temptation of sentimentality.
 As Keane writes near the end of his America piece: